pot-code/go-boilerplate/README.md

 - Modify the `hostAliases` section in both k8s-pod.yaml and k8s-metrics.yaml, replace the `ip` field with the actual value on your machine.
 - Run Elasticsearch and Kibana (you may need to install them first).
-- Start docker engine.
+- Start the docker engine.
-- Start minikube.
+- Start the minikube.
-- Create secrets.
+- Create the secrets needed by your app.
-- Choose a dev tool to start App
+- Choose a dev tool to start.
-- Create database using scripts under config/sql
+- Populate the database by using the scripts under `config/migrate`

 ### Create secrets